-Prior to ESPN’s return to NASCAR coverage in 2007, Punch most recently served as host for ESPN2’s exclusive coverage of the Indy Pro Series and as a pit reporter for ESPN and ABC’s IndyCar Series coverage.
+Prior to ESPN’s return to NASCAR coverage in 2007, Punch was host for ESPN2’s exclusive coverage of the Indy Pro Series and as a pit reporter for ESPN and ABC’s IndyCar Series coverage.
 He also hosted SportsCenter at the Indy 500 coverage.
 After 15 years as a college football sideline reporter, he was in the booth for two years calling play-by-play for ABC’s Saturday afternoon college football telecasts, as well as select ESPN games.
 He also continued as a sideline reporter for ESPN games and announced for ESPN Radio on select post-season college bowl game assignments.

 In his commentary, Punch sometimes calls on knowledge from his first career as an emergency room physician to explain injuries.
 He spent 14 years as the director of emergency room services at a Florida hospital and served two terms as chief of staff there.
 He remains active in the medical profession today.

 The North Carolina native worked as a mechanic and driver in high school and college, when he was also a walk-on, backup quarterback for North Carolina State.
 Punch received his medical degree from Wake Forest University in 1979.

 Following several years as a mechanic and driver on the short tracks of the Carolinas, Punch began substituting for the track announcer (Ned Jarrett) in 1975 in Hickory, N.C.
 He then covered NASCAR races for the Motor Racing Network on radio beginning with the Daytona 500 in 1980.
 He branched out into television in 1982.